casperykchan/blog/java/005_java_pass_by_what.md

 Wait...
 Java does not support pointers, right?

 Let's try to break down a bit further.
-Disclaimer ahead, strictly speaking this does not represent how java works under the hook, but it may reveal how object referencing works in Java.
+Disclaimer ahead, strictly speaking this does not represent how things really work under the hood, but it may reveal some ideas of object referencing in Java.

 First let's revisit the object instantiation: